flyingmachine/brave-clojure-web/content/6-do-things.md

 #### Parameters

-Clojure functions can be defined with one or more parameters:
+Clojure functions can be defined with zero or more parameters:

 ```clojure
 (defn no-params